What is an interest-only HELOC and how does it work?

 What are alternatives to an interest-only HELOC?

-Not everyone is comfortable taking out a HELOC, even if they can.
+Not everyone is comfortable taking out a HELOC, even if they can afford it.
 Here are some alternatives.

 Home equity loan

 A home equity loan is similar to a HELOC in that you are borrowing against the equity in your house.
-But instead of getting a line of credit that you can reuse as you repay it, you get a lump sum.
-Your rate is fixed and so are your monthly payments.
-Rates on home equity loans tend to be a little lower than they are for HELOCs.
+But instead of getting a line of credit that you can reuse as you repay it, you receive a lump sum.
+Your rate is fixed, and so are your monthly payments.
+Rates on home equity loans tend to be slightly lower than those for HELOCs.

 Good for: You know how much money you need, and you’d like to get it all at once.